DoctorWkt/4bsd-uucp/README.md

 ```

 # Testing against an External System
-I've set up a simulated *seismo* at *simh.tuhs.org* port 5000.
+I've set up a simulated *decvax* at *simh.tuhs.org* port 5000.
 If you want to
 try sending e-mail to this system, here is what you can do.
 In your SimH .ini
 file, put (or change) this line to say: